-The Institute of Parasitology is a research institution of of the Academy of Sciences of the Czech Republic.
-The Institute, performing fundamental research on human and animal parasites at the organismal, cellular and molecular levels.
+The Institute of Parasitology, the part of the Biology Centre CAS that is a public research institution, pursues fundamental research on human and animal parasites at the organismal, cellular and molecular levels.
 The mission of the Institute is to acquire, advance, and disseminate knowledge of the biology and host relationships of parasitic protists and related eukaryotic microorganisms, helminths, and and arthropods.
 The Institute pursues its mission through research, education and other activities at both the national and international levels.
 The results obtained have contributed to the prevention and control of human and animal parasitic diseases and had an impact on agriculture.

 The Institute of Parasitology was established in Prague in 1962, but was relocated to České Budějovice in South Bohemia in 1985.
 The Institute represents a principal institution devoted exclusively to parasitological research in the Czech Republic.
 The main research areas encompass protistology, helminthology, and medical entomology, including studies on the causative agents of the infections transmitted by arthropods.
 Investigations into fish parasites, life-cycles of helminths, parasitic arthropods as vectors of diseases, molecular biology of parasitic protists, phylogeny of parasites and molecular ecology of parasites have remained long-term research priorities of research of the Institute.